crw-riviere/crw-riviere.github.io/_posts/2015-12-21-cqrs-event-sourcing-awesome.md

 ```

-CQRS expands on CQS by ensuring that the model that updates data is different to the model that returns the data, in effect having a command model and query model.
+CQRS expands on CQS by segregating the model that updates the data from the model that returns the data, in effect having a command model and query model.
 As opposed to a CRUD application where by the model to update an entity could be the same as the model that is retrieved to view an entity:

 ```cs
 public class HouseModel